 Stop 7: Cruz Blanca Cerveceria

 Finally, venture onto the West Loop’s acclaimed Restaurant Row for one last pint.
-Cruz Blanca is a Mexican-influenced brewery with a walk-up taqueria counter by acclaimed chef Rick Bayless (so you know the food is going to be good).
+Cruz Blanca is a Mexican-influenced brewery with a walk-up taqueria counter.
 Try their latest small-batch brews, from juicy IPAs to sparkling rosé ales, and order one of the giant Oaxacan tostadas, piled high with smoked pork lion, crispy bason, queso, and more.
 904 W. Randolph St.